A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Results

 In contrast, classes 2 and 4 exhibit comparatively lower F1-scores of 89.32\% and 88.58\%, respectively, as these moderate-risk classes contain more ambiguous or transitional postures, which increase confusion with adjacent categories.
 We note that precision for class 2 is the lowest overall (88.46\%), and recall for class 4 is the lowest (87.70\%), suggesting these classes are the most challenging for the model.
 We also analyzed the multiclass ROC curves to further investigate the model’s discriminative ability across the eight REBA classes.

-As shown in Figure \ref{fig:roConf} (left), the model shows excellent class separability, with most classes achieving an Area Under the Curve (AUC) of 1.0.
+As shown in Figure \ref{fig:roConf} (left), the model shows excellent class separability, with most classes achieving an AUC of 1.0.
 Classes 2 and 3 scored slightly lower AUCs of 0.99, while class 4 recorded an AUC of 0.98.
 This observation is further supported by the confusion matrix in Figure \ref{fig:roConf} (right).